dtries/liri-node-app/README.md

 * *do-what-it-says*

-Getting Started
+## Getting Started
-Clone down repo.
+1. Clone repo to your machine.
-Run command 'npm install' in Terminal or GitBash
+1. Enter command 'npm install' in GitBash or your terminal.
 Run command 'node liri.js' or one of the commands below.
 What Each Command Does
 node liri.js my-tweets